-She warned us, “the organ associated with that meridian needs immediate stimulation to move stagnant energy.”
+She said, “the organ associated with that meridian needs immediate stimulation to move stagnant energy.”

 At the time I thought… how is that possible?
 How could we subconsciously know that an organ system needs stimulation?